smarnach/pyexiftool/tests/files/README.txt

-This folder contains images used in tests.
+This folder contains images/files used in tests.

 More may be added at a later time to test different file formats.